JoshuaDoucet/wtnfStorefrontAPI/README.md

      ```
  - [DELETE] /colors/:id (AUTH TOKEN)
    - delete - deletes the color specified by id from the database.
 Response returns the color row that was deleted.

+#### Interacting with the material models data.
+ - [GET] /materials
+   - index - the response is a list of all material rows
+ - [GET] /materials/:id
+   - show - the response is a single material that matches the specified id
+ - [POST] /materials (AUTH TOKEN)
+   - create - adds new material to database.
+Response returns the created material object <br>
+     HTTP request body
+     ```json
+     {
+         "name": "Carbon Fiber",
+     }
+     ```
+ - [DELETE] /materials/:id (AUTH TOKEN)
+   - delete - deletes the material specified by id from the database.
+Response returns the material row being deleted.

 #### Interacting with the Location models data.
  - [GET] /locations (AUTH TOKEN)
    - index - the response is a list of all location rows